Clouds 101/Sony NEX-5 User Report Part I

 I’m going to be building a new PC soon and while I was in Panthip Plaza I noticed there was a huge number of cases.
 What do you look for in a case?
 Is it purely about looks or do some cases work better than others?

 Thank you.
 I’ll have more questions soon, the more I research building my own PC the more choices I realize there are to be made.

 Timely question.
 I helped a client build a custom machine just last week geared towards fast image processing.
 Cases of course came up.
 As we walked through Panthip ourselves we noticed literally hundreds of cases in all price categories.
-Here is what I told him:
+Here is what

 - The case should first and foremost be designed to keep things cool.
 Airflow is key.